hotwallet/dual-crypto/README.md

 async () => {
   const secret = DualCrypto.generateSecret(6) // 6 words
-  const salt = '' // specify a salt if the secret is not unique const dc = await DualCrypto({ secret, salt }) const message = 'I am Satoshi Nakamoto'
+  const salt = '' // specify a salt if the secret may not be unique const dc = await DualCrypto({ secret, salt }) const message = 'I am Satoshi Nakamoto'